-Last Updated on June 4, 2020 by Nancy Carteron, MD, FACR
+Last Updated on March 24, 2021 by Nancy Carteron, MD, FACR

-STDs and Relationships
+STI/STDs and Relationships

 You mean to say, they can coincide harmoniously?!
 Yes.

-Starting this series months ago, I had nearly forgotten that I hadn’t finished it until I’ve recently had my own, let’s say, interesting experiences with my family.
+Starting this series months ago, I had nearly forgotten that I hadn’t finished it until I’ve recently had my own, let’s say, interesting experience with my family.
 So, now I feel better prepared to tackle this subject while also shedding some light on the myriad of possible responses you’ll receive when sharing your story with a family member (or anyone else, for that matter).

-Family is the part of your support system, or maybe the lack thereof, for some people, whom you have no control over – you can pick your friends, you can pick your mates, but you certainly cannot pick your family.
+Family is the part of your support system, or maybe the lack thereof, for some people, whom you have no control over – you can pick your friends, you can pick your partner(s), but you certainly cannot pick your family.

-One reaction I’ve experienced recently which I’m personally not a fan of is the ‘poor poor you’ response.
+One reaction I’ve experienced recently which I’m personally not a fan of is the “poor poor you” response.